-Start by mixing a good quantity or the grated Cheddar/Mozarella mix and grated Red Leicester into a bowl and put to one side.
-Using a jar of Jalapenos, remove 6-10 Jalapeno slices and dice into smaller pieces.
+- Start by mixing a good quantity of the grated Cheddar/Mozarella mix and grated Red Leicester into a bowl and put to one side.
+Using a jar of Jalapeños, remove 6-10 Jalapeno slices and dice them into smaller pieces.

-Next, take a handful of the cheese mix and place evenly on one of the slices of bread.
-Sprinkle over the Jalepenos, and then add another good handful of the cheese mix.
+- Next, take a handful of the cheese mix and place evenly on one of the slices of bread.
+Sprinkle over the Jalapeños, and then add another good handful of the cheese mix.
 Finally, place the other slice of bread on the cheese and you are ready to go.